 Blood in baby poop.
+And mucusy stools.
 It’s a little unnerving, isn’t it?
 If your baby is breastfed, you might wonder where it’s coming from.
 After all, doesn’t breast milk protect against allergies and support baby digestion?

 There are a few things about blood in baby poop – or proctocolitis – that make it different from other problems with baby digestion: